jdev082/freecat/README.md

 # Clean your code

 First, run `npm run check`.
 To confirm that formatting is needed.
-Then run `npm run formatter` in your shell to format your code.
+Then run `npm run format` in your shell to format your code.
 It will automatically commit, and your clean sleek code will be submitted.

 # Release Progress